pandulapeter/beagle/README.md

 # Beagle (Android library)
-*A smart and reliable side drawer for debugging your Android apps.*
+*A smart and reliable companion library for debugging your Android apps*

 <img src="logo.png" width="30%" />